 2) You’ll Experience Contrast Sensitivity

 Contrasts are one of the main ways of separating one thing from another.
-Perhaps the most famous problem with contrast is black ice on the road – it wouldn’t be so bad if you knew it was coming, but near-invisible areas where you can lose traction cause more than a few collisions every year.
+The most common problem with contrast is black ice on the road .
+It wouldn’t be so bad if you knew it was coming.
+However, near-invisible areas, where you can lose traction, cause more than a few collisions every year.

-As seniors grow older, subtle changes in color make it harder to spot the edges of objects and separate them from their background.
-This can be resolved by deliberately creating contrasts in color and design – the greater the contrasts, the easier it will be to separate objects from the background.
+As seniors grow older, subtle changes in color make it harder to spot the edges of objects.
+It also make it difficult to separate those objects from their background.
+This can be resolved by deliberately creating contrasts in color and design.
+The greater the contrasts, the easier it will be to separate objects from the background.

 3) Cataracts Are Likely

 Cataracts – a clouding of the lens of the eye – are a common condition in seniors.
-In fact, it’s believed that more than half of all people who reach 80 will either have cataracts at that point or have had surgery to remove them.
-Cloudiness in vision is a real safety issue – nobody wants to trip over dangers they didn’t see – so it’s important to have a regular eye exam as you age and understand the treatment options.
+In fact, it’s believed that more than half of all people who reach 80 years old will have cataracts.
+At that point or have had surgery to remove them.
+Cloudiness in vision is a real safety issue.
+Nobody wants to trip over dangers they didn’t see .
+It’s important to have a regular eye exam as you age and understand the treatment options.

 4) Floaters are Natural

-Floaters are a natural development of aging, and often look like dots, lines, or squiggles that keep moving around even when the eye is still.
-Having a small number of these probably won’t impair your vision much, and they’ll be fine if left alone.
+Floaters are a natural development of aging.
+It often look like dots, lines, or squiggles that keep moving around even when the eye is still.
+Having a small number of these won’t impair your vision much, and they’ll be fine if left alone.

 5) Nutrition Makes All The Difference

 Many factors can affect the health of your eyes – where you live, what you did for a job, and even who your ancestors were.
-While there’s no way to absolutely guarantee you won’t be affected by any of the problems we described above, it’s often possible to minimize their impact on you by having a healthy diet and giving your body the nutrition it needs
+There’s no way to guarantee you won’t be affected by any of the problems we described above.
+It’s often possible to minimize their impact on you.
+Having a healthy diet and giving your body the nutrition it needs

 Meet Felicity Dryer

-Originally born in Flagstaff, Arizona, Felicity Dryer was raised by her parents (more or less modern-day hippies) to always make her health a top priority.
-She moved to Los Angeles to pursue her career as a freelance health writer, and continues to help those seeking encouragement to keep moving forward to achieve their goals.
+Originally born in Flagstaff, Arizona, Felicity Dryer was raised by her parents (more or less modern-day hippies).
+Shewas taught to always make her health a top priority.
+She moved to Los Angeles to pursue her career as a freelance health writer.
+She continues to help those seeking encouragement to keep moving forward to achieve their goals.